py-vectara-agentic

 when creating it.

-This object will include the following items:
+object may include the following items:

 -

-: valid values areREACT
+: the agent type.
+Valid values areREACT

 ,LLMCOMPILER